Speaking of which, I need to write more comic book gangstah rap.

 She woke me up early, her bony knees shoved into my chest.
 I left her with a soft kiss on her forehead, not wanting to taint her face with my corrosive morning-breath while she slept.

-Back at my apartment, I put that station, the one that still plays music videos.
+Back at my apartment, I put that station on, the one that still plays music videos.
 My roommate’s mother called, telling me the news and now I’ll never forget his name, even though he was a vapid shit well worth forgetting.

 I watched the towers fall, didn’t we all?